 The medicine in the box is always accompanied by an ice pack to keep the medicine cold in transit.
 I immediately count them and place them in the refrigerator until it’s their turn in the pump.

 I also receive new kits for changing my infusion sites.
 These include everything I need to change my site daily.
 Basically there is a needle with a catheter threaded inside of it.
 When I pull the needle out of my skin, the catheter stays in my skin.
 It sounds complicated, but it is surprisingly simple.
-I usually have Ray poke me.
+I usually have my husband poke me.
 I can and have changed the site, but I find that I “chicken out” half way through and it hurts more when I do it.
 Yes, I’m a wimp.
 I also receive new batteries to keep the pump running.

 Another daily routine I now have is checking my urine for ketones (something often associated with diabetes.)
 The evidence of ketones in my urine lets the nurse know how dehydrated I am.
 If my ketones get too high, I’ll have to have another round of IV fluids.
 Oh, the importance of daily peeing on a stick.

 There you have it…life with a zofran pump.
+It’s no fun.
+It’s definitely not glamorous.